VishalTheHuman/TaxEase.AI-Vertex-AI-Agent/README.md

 ![TaxEase.AI Banner](assets/banner.png)

 ## **Description 📃**
-## TaxEase.AI: Taking the Headache Out of Tax Filing 🤖💰

 TaxEase.AI is a user-friendly AI assistant designed to demystify and simplify US tax filing, a system that has become needlessly convoluted and stressful for millions of Americans.